npmcdn-to-unpkg-bot/dEngine/README.md

 .NET Framework 4.6
 Visual Studio 2015
 ## Setup
-1. [Download](https://github.com/DanDevPC/dEngine/archive/master.zip) or `clone` the repository.
+1. [Download](https://github.com/DanDevPC/dEngine/archive/master.zip) or clone the repository.
-2. Build the solution with the `x64` configuration.
+2. Build the solution for `x64`.
 3. Start dEditor.
 4. Create a new project.